 Editor's note: Part of a series on key data protection issues posed by large language models, this article discusses whether individuals can be considered controllers for their own inputs and outputs when using LLM chatbots.
-The interim report issued by the European Data Protection Board's ChatGPT Taskforce considers this a transfer of EU General Data Protection Regulation responsibilities to data subjects which violates the GDPR's fairness principle.
+The first article discussed the interim report issued by the European Data Protection Board's ChatGPT Taskforce, stating LLMs may not be trained with special categories of data.

 A contentious issue involving large language model chatbots is who should be considered the controller for inputs and outputs, and, therefore, responsible for data subjects' requests.